MarcianoSalazar/Salazar-CSEL302-2B/README.md

 - `mobility` is randomly assigned per student
 - Movement direction uses `rnd(360.0)` every cycle

 Because of these random elements, running the simulation twice with the same parameters will give slightly different results each time.
-However, there is also a **deterministic** component — the break schedule (`cycle mod 30 = 0`) and the rules for attention change and performance growth are fixed and predictable.
+However, there is also a **deterministic** component, the break schedule (`cycle mod 30 = 0`) and the rules for attention change and performance growth are fixed and predictable.
 So it is a **mixed model** but classified as stochastic overall because the initial conditions and movement are random.

 **3. What real-world classroom factors are missing?**